International Perspectives in Psychology: Research, Practice, Consultation®

 Please submit a short statement of 1–3 sentences written in plain English for the educated public.
 This text should summarize the article's findings and why they are important to helping to meet one or more of the 2016–2030 United Nations Sustainable Development Goals (or SDGs).
 These SDGs reflect and translate the responsive, interdisciplinary goals and ethos of the journal into the world's most comprehensive and influential framework for international development.

 This new article feature allows authors greater control over how their work will be interpreted by and impact key audiences globally and locally — including practitioners, policy makers, news media, and members of the public.
-Please refer to Guidance for Translational Abstracts, Public Significance Statements, and Social Media Messages to help you write this text.
+Please refer to Guidance for Translational Abstracts and Public Significance Statements to help you write this text.